 - Level 1 valuation based on quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 valuation techniques based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and - Level 3 valuation techniques using inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-The fair values of financial instruments, which include cash, accounts payable and accrued liabilities approximate their carrying values due to the relatively short-term maturity of these instruments.
+The fair values of financial instruments, which include cash, accounts payable and accrued liabilities, and amount due to related party, approximate their carrying values due to the relatively short-term maturity of these instruments.